Updated on September 11, 2023

 In California, an easement is usually established in one of four ways: expressly, prescriptively, impliedly, and through necessity.

-Total there are 6 types but, Generally, there are three types of easements.
+Total there are 6 types of easements.
 We’ll explain you all the different easement types in real estate:

 An express easement is created by a written agreement between the land owner and the individual who seeks to use the landowner’s land.
 Typically, this agreement is recorded with the county recorder’s office in the county where the property is located.